-Version Control can be implemented in Enterprise Architect to manage changes and revisions to any Package including Requirements Packages.
-Once implemented changes to Requirements will be recorded and a requirements analyst will be able to view previous version and roll back to these versions if required.
-There is some overlap between this tool feature and Auditing and Baselines.
-The difference between this facility and Auditing is that Auditing simply records the changes but does not allow you to revert to a previous version.
-The difference between Version Control and Baselines is that a modeler must intentionally create a baseline whereas with Version Control the changes are being recorded automatically in the background.
-Also with Baselines the intervening changes are not recorded, just the difference between the current requirement and the one captured in the Baseline.
-Baselines Baselines provide a powerful mechanism for managing changes to Requirements.
-Any number of baselines can be created and when requirement are changed these requirements can be compared to one of the baselines.
-Baselines are typically created at important milestones in a project such as after a stakeholder meeting or before a development iteration is commenced.
-When differences are found and these changes were not intended or contravene project management practice the requirements from the baseline can be restored to the current model.
-Baselines will not help with assessing the impact of a change but once a change has been identified tools such as the Relationship Matrix and element traces can be used to determine the impact of a change.
+Relationship Matrix can be used to determine the impact.
+Audit View × 4 Þ User Greg Nichols Time 2015-05-13 10:39:13 Debile Descent (052015, Descent) Sort By © Type Details Requirement.
+(REQ015 - Process Audit Settings Search Credit Card Payments) Mode Help O User Audit Settings Property Original Image: Requirement Elements Image: Status Validated Image: REQ015 - Process Credit Card Payments Image: Status Validated Image: REQ015 - Option 13 10:39:13 Image: Status Validated Image: REQ015 - 05-13 10:39:13 Image: Status Validated Change Implemented Version Control Version Control can be implemented in Enterprise Architect to mar revisions to any Package including Requirements Packages.
+Once i changes to Requirements will be recorded and a requirements analy to view previous version and roll back to these versions if required. overlap between this tool feature and Auditing and Baselines.
+The d between this facility and Auditing is that Auditing simply records the does not allow you to revert to a previous version.
+The difference be Control and Baselines is that a modeler must intentionally create a with Version Control the changes are being recorded automatically background.
+Also with Baselines the intervening changes are not re difference between the current requirement and the one captured in hage changes and mplemented vst will be able .
+There is some difference he changes but etween Version baseline whereas in the ecorded, just the the Baseline.
+Baselines Baselines provide a powerful mechanism for managing changes to Any number of baselines can be created and when requirement are requirements can be compared to one of the baselines.
+Baselines are created at important milestones in a project such as after a stakehold before a development iteration is commenced.
+When differences are these changes were not intended or contravene project management requirements from the baseline can be restored to the current model not help with assessing the impact of a change but once a change has identified tools such as the Relationship Matrix and element traces determine the impact of a change.
+Requirements. changed these e typically der meeting or e found and t practice the l.
+Baselines will as been can be used to Model Elements □ Manage Inventory □ Image Inventory Image Inventory Image Inventory Status Changed Changed Changed